Updated May 22, 2023

 A home improvement loan is a type of unsecured personal loan that typically must be paid back over a period of three to five years.
 Luckily, unlike a secured loan like a mortgage or reverse mortgage loan, home improvement loans do not require collateral, meaning you won’t have to put your home at risk when obtaining the loan.

-Loans can be a great way to manage the large cost of a repair or renovation project, but they do require borrowers to meet certain standards when they pull your credit report, including your credit score.
+Unsecured loans can be a great way to manage the large cost of a home improvement project, but they do require borrowers to meet certain standards when they pull your credit report, including your credit score.

 What Credit Score is Needed for a Home Improvement Loan?